bkzk/cisco-email-filters/pdf/pdfhunter.md

 }
 ```

-The above version of the filter is simple to read but has some limitations.
+The above filter is simple to read but has some limitations.
 First, PDF supports Names Object with hexadecimal or literal characters.
 This condition operates only on literal characters.
-Hopefully, Names are case-sensitive so we need to cover only one set of characters in hex.
-Second, it evaluates to true on the first match which does not give us full visibility in logs.
+Hopefully, Names are case-sensitive, so we need to cover only one set of characters in hex.
+Second, it evaluates to true on the first match.
+It doesn't give us full visibility in the logs.
+Mathing on a single Name objects is also subject of false positive.

-The sample file that triggers a below log entry might include other keywords but the rule stops at the first match:
+The sample file that triggers a below log entry can include other keywords but the rule stops at the first match:

 ```
 Info: MID 140173 Custom Log Entry: MF-PDFSuspKeys: 'sample1-6a06f.pdf, /OpenAction' string found!